Novicetheaf/user-centric-project-portfolio-site/README.md

 If you try submiting the conact me form without a name, email, or description you will be notified that all 3 of them are required.

 ## Features to Implement
+In the future I would like to add another web app to the coming soon section in web apps.
+I would like to add script in order for the contact me section to send emails through to my email account on the modal conact me section.

+## Testing

+## Deployment

+## Credits

+**This porject is for educational purposes.**